howerj/cdb/readme.md

 <https://github.com/howerj/cdbdbs> that can be used in conjunction with this
 library or other CDB compatible tools for testing purposes.

-**This library can create 16, 32 and 64 bit versions of the CDB file format removing one of the major limitations of the 32-bit version.**
+**This library can create 16, 32 and 64 bit versions of the CDB file format**.

-**A new 64-bit version of CDB has been released, available at
-<https://cdb.cr.yp.to/index.html>, this means some of the documentaiton here is
-out of date, and the new format will need to be implemented and tested for capatibility with this version.**

-**The 64-bit version of the database uses a different hash than djb2, this will be resolved with flags in future releases.**
+Originally CDB was only available in 32-bit format with many others extending CDB into 64-bit versions which do not have the 4GiB limit on file size.
+A long time after the first release the author, D.J Bernstein, made a 64-bit version, available at <https://cdb.cr.yp.to/index.html>.
+This library is compatible with both the 32 and 64 bit version of the file format.

+This implementation can also create 16-bit versions of the file format, which are much more limited than either with a maximum database size of 64KiB, suitable only for constrained and very limited systems.

 # OPTIONS